Kuree/kratos/docs/advanced/passes.rst

   the relevant code that's producing offending SystemVerilog code.
 Notice that you have to turn the debug on to see the source.
 An exception is thrown if detected.
+- ``check_inferred_latch``: check to make sure there is no inferred latch in combinational and sequential code blocks.
+This will report where it found the corresponding assignments.
+Limitation: it doesn't handle variable slicing very well.
+This is intended to be a quick check and no false negative.
+You're still encouraged to check DC compiler warnings.
+- ``check_function_return``: check to make sure that the function has return values if not void.
+- ``check_always_sensitivity``: check to make sure the variable in the sensitivity list is properly typed.
+Only allow clock and async reset signals.
+- ``inject_debug_break_points``: inject the breakpoints in the IR, which will be used to interact with ``kratos-runtime``.

 Write your own Pass